 We are currently building dialogue support for room classification, reports and challenges into the personality server.
 Once complete this will allow basic interactions to be understood by both Matrix.org and Slack implementations.

 To get a rapid prototype running, we are using Google’s Dialogflow API to do the NLP.
 We will however be implementing the state machine, context transitions and responses within our own code in the personality server, delegating just the entity and intent recognition to the Google API (it also has a nice line in smalltalk).
 That way, we can experiment with other tools and APIs in the medium term.
 In particular, I’m quite interested in experimenting with an Open Source model like Raza for the production service.

-The MVP should be complete by mid Dec 2017, at which point we will be ready to start testing with selected communities.
+The MVP should be complete during the first few months of 2018, at which point we will be ready to start testing with selected communities.
 If you are interested in being an early test community then please get in touch.